ingun37/SignedNumberRecognizer/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+You will have best experience with Apple Pencil on iPad.

 ## Requirements

 ## Installation